Meet Our Staff

 Director@CommonGoodVT.org, 802.862.1645 x21

-Morgan is responsible for day-to-day operations here at Common Good Vermont and comes to us with over 15 years experience working and volunteering with Vermont non-profits.
+Morgan is responsible for day-to-day operations, programs, and strategic communications.
+She comes to us with over 15 years experience working and volunteering with Vermont non-profits.
 She has a wide knowledge of successful communications strategies including project and events management, staff and committee recruitment, print and online marketing, and social media engagement.

 Lauren-Glenn Davitian, Executive Director